Lawyer tells rape trial jury women are 'good' at lying

 MEMPHIS, Tenn.
 (AP) - A defense lawyer is being criticized for telling a Tennessee jury that women are "especially good" at lying "because they're the weaker sex."

+The Commercial Appeal in Memphis reports (http://memne.ws/2pmNhN3) a jury Friday found wealthy businessman Mark Giannini not guilty of three counts of rape.
+The newspaper said the woman he was accused of raping left crying and screaming.

-The Memphis Commercial Appeal reports (http://memne.ws/2p2pSzy ) attorney Steve Farese made the comments during closing arguments of the trial of Mark Giannini, a wealthy businessman accused of raping a woman who came to his house for a job interview.
+Attorney Steve Farese made the comments during closing arguments in the case.
+Giannini had been accused of raping the woman when she came to his house for a job interview.
 Farese maintains that the sex was consensual and has questioned the woman's credibility.

 Memphis Area Women's Council executive director Deborah Clubb calls Farese's comments "absolutely despicable."